AEADataEditor/replication-template-development/REPLICATION.md

 > INSTRUCTIONS: In the above title, replace [Manuscript Title] with the actual title of the paper, and [MC number] with the Manuscript Central number (e.g., AEJPol-2017-0097)

 > INSTRUCTIONS: Go through the steps to download and attempt a replication.
 Document your steps here, the errors generated, and the steps you took to alleviate those errors.
+This includes apparently minor steps, such as adjusting directories, or installing packages, any deviations from the README.
+If the README did not specify a certain step or action, describe why you chose that action, and whether it should be detailed in the README.
+All figures and tables should be evident once you are done, i.e., saved to disk.
+If this is not done in code, please add code to do so.

+> INSTRUCTIONS: To compare images and tables, annotated screenshots from the manuscript can be helpful for comparison, highlighting where differences were found.

 > INSTRUCTIONS: Leave these lines here: